Malindi Kenya and Mambrui Kenya Africa – Getting Settled 2019-2020

 Muslims of Middle Eastern and Indian descent own and run a large portion of the businesses, and the bigger businesses in particular.
 Businesses like hardware supply stores and big retail stores.

 Though they are of different nationalities, they are Kenyan because their families have lived in Kenyan for generations.
 They helped to build up the area as they settled in.

 Local native Africans own and run many of the smaller shops selling groceries, cosmetics, and other consumables, and services like barber shops.

 Most of the workforce consists of native Africans, because they are the majority in Kenya.
-Basically everybody in town are people of color, working together.
+Basically all the people running the town are people of color, working together.

-There are a few hotels in the area, including Silver Rock Hotel I mentioned above, built along the coast of the Indian ocean.
+There are numerous hotels in Malindi Kenya, including Silver Rock Hotel I mentioned above, built along the coast of the Indian ocean.
 Italians built the hotels which bring in Italian tourism into the area.

 Italians frequent the hotels during the Christmas and New Years time.
 The Italian land owners bring in tax money to support the Kenyan government, and the Italian tourists bring in revenue to the local shops.

 Other Europeans live and visit the area, but the majority are Italian.
 The locals welcome their arrival, because that means they bring their money which supports the local economy.